Ulrike Thiele-Manjali, M.A.

 Before starting her work at the chair of Andrea D. Bührmann, she was a research associate for the project "Women in top management teams" funded by the German Federal Ministry for Family Affairs, Senior Citizens, Women and Youth and the project "Patient experiences" carried out by the Institute of General Practice, University Medical Center Göttingen.

 Ulrike Thiele-Manjali has been working at the Göttingen Diversity Research Institute since October 2013.
-She is currently on parental leave.

 Her research interests include: